 The phosphorus soil test estimates the availability of soil phosphorus during the whole growing season.
+The Mehlich

-The Mehlich 3 extraction method has been used in Oklahoma and many other central and eastern states for plant available P and K analysis.
+3 extraction method has been used in Oklahoma and many other central and eastern states for plant available P and K analysis.
 The estimated availability is reported as an index and percent sufficiency in the soil (See PSS-2225 for more details).
-Phosphorus fertilizer needs to be added if the STP index is less than 65 (100 percent sufficient level).
+Phosphorus fertilizer needs to be added if the soil test P index is less than 65 (100 percent sufficient level).
 The available P status is graphed in Figure 2.
-About 72 percent of the soil samples had index values less than 65, or less than 100 percent sufficiency.
-Therefore, those soils need various amounts of commercial P or animal manure to achieve the potential crop vields.
-Sixteen percent of the samples had an STP index between 65 and 120.
-In this range, some crops may benefit from additional P fertilizer but it may not be cost effective.
-Only 12 percent of the fields had an STP over 120, although some parts of the state had much higher percentages due to repeated application of animal manure.
-Knowing areas in which P is deficient will assist with manure utilization efforts through which nutrients are redistributed thereby reducing the impact on water quality.
+About 45 percent of the soil samples are considered low in P availability (STP index <40) and 24 percent were in the medium category (STP 40-65).
+Therefore, those fields need various amounts of commercial P or animal manure to achieve the potential crop yields.
+Fourteen percent of the samples had a STP index

 Figure 2.
-Distribution of soil test P index in Oklahoma agricultural soils tested between 2004 and 2008.
+Distribution of soil test P index in Oklahoma agricultural soils tested between 2009 and 2013.